Born: February 10, 1995, in Coral Springs, Fla.

 Late in 2010, Thompson petitioned the LPGA for extra playing opportunities.
 Although the LPGA denied the request, the tour did waive its 18-year-old minimum-age required to allow Thompson to enter the 2011 LPGA Q-School tournament.

 In 2011, Thompson won the Navistar LPGA Classic, becoming the then-youngest winner in LPGA history.
 (That record was broken the next year by Lydia Ko.)
 She won again a couple months later on the Ladies European Tour.
-Her second LPGA win came at the Sime Darby LPGA Malaysia in 2013.
+Her second LPGA win came at the Sime Darby LPGA Malaysia in 2013, her third followed later in the year.